 CLEANING LIMESTONE TIPS

-For cleaning your limestone floors, you will need a vacuum cleaner, mop, broom, and a sponge mop.
+You will need a vacuum cleaner, mop, broom, and sponge mop to clean your limestone floors.
 You can also use mild dish soap we recommend a stone soap or neutral PH7 Cleaner.

-Additionally, you will need a bucket, some soft towels, and sealant if you intend to seal the limestone surfaces after you have finished cleaning.
+Additionally, you will need a bucket, some soft towels, and sealant if you intend to seal the limestone surfaces after cleaning.
 If your limestone has stains that require removal, you will also need some hydrogen peroxide.

-Using the vacuum effectively removes dirt and sand from crevices and cracks.
+By using a vacuum cleaner, dirt and sand can be effectively removed from crevices and cracks.

 WET CLEANING LIMESTONE SURFACES